Thursday, January 26, 2012

 This success had not gone unnoticed in the baseball world; just a few weeks before this ticket was presented at the Orchard's turnstile, the Sporting News had run a feature article on the innovative young owner and the spectacular job he had done turning around the once-moribund franchise.

 1943 was also a great year for the Brewers in the standings, as they won the American Association pennant with a 90-61 record, 5½ games ahead of second-place Indianapolis.
-This was the Brewers' third flag, and the first since the back-to-back glory years of 1913-14.
+This was the Brewers' fourth flag, and the first since 1936.
 It was also the start of Veeck's dominating clubs, who would go on to win two more in a row.

 Good things were brewing for Veeck's boys in Milwaukee, as the holder of this ticket could have told us.